ZakaHaceCosas/FuckingNode/docs/index.md

   ---

-  Works with any NodeJS package manager.
-DenoJS and BunJS are partially supported too.
+  Works with any NodeJS, Deno, or BunJS project.
+Even Go and Rust are partially supported![^1]

   [:octicons-arrow-right-24: Cross-platform support](manual/cross-runtime.md)